 Redlands City Council

-In the Redlands area, you only need to book a park for parties if you are planning to have entertainment activities that are run by a business, such as a jumping castle, farm animals or pony rides.
+In the Redlands area, you only need to book a park for parties if you plan to have entertainment activities run by a business, such as a jumping castle, farm animals or pony rides.
 The operator must have $20 million public liability insurance cover, which you must provide proof of when booking.

 If you are hoping to book a park, reserve or beach, you need to do so at least 5 working days before the event.
 To book, you can email City Sport and Venues on email@example.com or call (07) 3829 8999.
 Note that you cannot book barbecues, tables or shelters, so to secure one, you need to get there as early as possible on the day of the party.
 Full details about booking a park can be found at redland.qld.gov.au.